10 Best Digital Pianos on the Market Today (March 2018)

 - Six-track recorder: The 6-track recorder on board turns the keyboard into an arranger.
 More ambitious players would appreciate this a lot.

-- Price: At under $250, this is one of the best value for money keyboards on the market in any category.
+- Price: This is one of the best value for money keyboards on the market in any category.

 Who is it for?